English

 At Wilberfoss Primary School we place reading at the heart of our curriculum.
 We aim for all our children to become fluent, confident and passionate about reading.

-We use Read Write Inc Phonics (RWI) to give your child the best possible start to their reading journey.
-We have put together a guide to how the RWI programme works together with some useful links.
+We use Little Wandle to give your child the best possible start to their reading journey.

-Mrs Cartmail is Phonics Leader at the school, so if you have any questions about RWI, contact school who can refer you to her.
-Please take the time to read the information as to how you can help and support your child in reading at home.
+Mrs Cartmail is Reading and Phonics Leader at the school, so if you have any questions about Little Wandle, contact school who can refer you to her.

 Our Reading River - follow reading through each year group

-Read Write Inc (RWI) is a phonics programme which helps children learn to read fluently and at speed so they can focus on developing their skills in comprehension, vocabulary and spelling.
+Little Wandle is a phonics programme which helps children learn to read fluently and at speed so they can focus on developing their skills in comprehension, vocabulary and spelling.
 The programme is designed for children aged 4-7.
-However, we begin the programme in Foundation stage 1 if and when children are ready and will continue teaching RWI to children beyond the age of 7 if they still need support in their reading.
+However, we begin the programme in Foundation stage 1 and we will continue teaching Little Wandle to children beyond the age of 7 if they still need support in their reading.

-RWI phonics is taught in groups focusing on children's recognition of the letter sounds and how to read and write these.
-In Foundation stage and Key Stage 1 children are taught in small groups, led either by the class teacher or by trained learning support staff.
-The children are assessed regularly by our RWI lead teacher to ensure that they are in the appropriate group working with children at the same level.
+Little Wandle phonics is taught as a whole class focusing on children's recognition of the letter sounds and how to read and write these.
+The children are assessed regularly by our phonics lead teacher and the class teacher to ensure that they are on track and children who need intervention are identified.
 This allows for complete participation in lessons and supports and extends their individual needs.
-Read Write Inc. continues to form the basis for the teaching of spelling from Year 2 upwards.

 Foundation stage 1